 The SLA Credit Report shall include only those trouble tickets and Service Requests resulting in SLA credits or refunds and list all Services that were associated with each SLA credit or refund.

-The Contractor shall issue all credits to Customers within 90 calendar days of Service restoration or Service Request completion.
+The Contractor shall report all SLA rights and remedies (credits or refunds) to the CALNET Program within 90 calendar days of Service restoration or Service Request completion.

 The Provisioning SLA Report provided by the Contractor shall follow the specifications described below: